pbsi1992/pbsi1992.github.io/README.md

 ## Features

-- **Homepage**: Overview of the seminary and its mission.
+- **Homepage**: Overview of the seminary and its programs.
-- **Programs**: Information on the various programs offered by PBSI.
-- **Faculty**: Learn more about our faculty members.
+- **Faculty**: Learn more about our faculty members and our mission and vision.
-- **Contact Us**: Get in touch with PBSI for inquiries or support.
+- **Apply Now**: Get in touch with PBSI to apply and join us.

-## How to Contribute

-If you would like to contribute to the development of the website, feel free to fork this repository, make your changes, and submit a pull request.
-We welcome all contributions that help improve the website and its content.

 ## License